 The Rider's Guide was updated in 2019 to include new contact information, changes to providers and types of services available, and a new format.
 The new format re-categorizes the information and added additional categories to make the guide more user-friendly.
-Staff has distributed 1,000 copies of the Rider's Guide in the NFRMPO area since its release in April 2016.
-In 2017, the Rider's Guide was translated into Spanish.
+Staff has distributed 2,000 copies of the Rider's Guide in the NFRMPO area since its release in April 2016.
+In 2017, the Rider's Guide was translated into Spanish, with 250 distributed to date.
+In 2019 a large print version was created, with 25 requested.

-TRANSPORTATION IMPROVEMENT PLAN (TIP)
+TRANSPORTATION IMPROVEMENT PROGRAM (TIP)

-The NFRMPO transitioned to an annual TIP to align with the CDOT Statewide Transportation Improvement Program (STIP) and to provide flexibility to projects.
+The NFRMPO transitioned to an annual TIP in 2018 to align with the CDOT Statewide Transportation Improvement Program (STIP) and to provide flexibility to projects.